June 14, 2012

 Perioral Dermatitis Diagnosis

-The diagnosis of Perioral Dermatitis depends on the appearance of the skin.
-Doctors observe the skin carefully.
-A bacterial test is conducted on the skin to make sure there is no scope for infection.
-No other medical examination is usually carried out.
+on the skin to make sure there is no scope for infection.
+No other

 If patients are found to use steroidal creams and lotions, they are discontinued.